 Employers should also:

 - consider what's best for their employee, depending on their specific circumstances and needs

 Time off for a funeral

 An employee has the right to time off for a funeral if the person who died was a dependant.
 For example, their partner or parent.

-There's no legal right for this time off to be paid, but some employers might offer pay.
+In all circumstances there's no legal right for this time off to be paid, but some employers might offer pay.
 Check your contract or organisation's policy.